caprilovel/ECG_Denoise/README.md

 ## Installation

-The python package you may need to be installed.
+The python package you may need to be download and installed.

 - [global_utils](https://github.com/caprilovel/global_utils)